metaps/sp-rails-saml/README.md

 ### 3. Setting model associations

-If you associate your the reference table and the saml model, you need to add the follwing line to your reference model file:
+If you associate the reference table and the saml model, you need to add the follwing line to your reference model file:

 ```ruby
 has_one :saml_setting, dependent: :destroy